vmware-archive/react-starter/README.md

 We recommend having a `setRoute` dispatch event for easy debugging.
 We have provided an example in the main dispatcher.

-We have also provided a mock router for use in test.
-Example router tests are provided.
+We have also provided a mock router for use in test, `spec/app/support/mock_router.js`.
+The mock router should is installed in `spec_helper.js`.
+If you do not mock the router, it will change your browser url while running Jasmine.